-Great Hoover features such as SpinScrub Brushes and Rinse Mode.
-A big 1.25 gallon tank capacity means less stopping to empty.
-Comes with a 2-in-1 antimicrobial pet tool for cleaning pet messes thoroughly.
-Easy to carry, weighing under 19 lbs.
+Great Hoover features such as SpinScrub brushes and rinse mode.
+A big 1.25-gallon tank capacity means less stopping to empty.
+Comes with a two-in-one antimicrobial pet tool for cleaning pet messes thoroughly.
+Easy to carry, weighing under 19 pounds.

 Does not include many attachments.

 Automatic detergent mixing means you always get the right amount of soap and water for best results.
-Lightweight at under 19 lbs.
-Easy to transport.
+Lightweight at under 19 pounds.
 Includes attachments such as a SpinScrub hand tool, stair tool, crevice tool, and upholstery tool.
-Rinse mode lets you rinse away soap, keeping it fresh.

 Users note that it uses a lot of detergent for the area it cleans.

 Users say the clean water tank can leak if not situated perfectly.
-Very heavy at 27 lbs.
+Very heavy at 27 pounds.

 Some users are not satisfied with the amount of power.